FREQUENTLY ASKED QUESTIONS (FAQ)

 2. How will my order arrive?
 Is it frozen?

 Our meat is flash frozen at the peak of freshness and individually packaged and labeled.
-The cuts are placed inside a box with dry ice and place into a Styrofoam cooler to keep the contents cold.
+The cuts are placed inside an insulated box to keep the contents cold.
 All of our boxes are packaged with a specific amount of dry ice and/or freezer gel packs.
 The amount of dry ice/freezer gel packs is carefully calculated based on your geographic location/guaranteed carrier delivery time.
 When retrieved on the guaranteed delivery date, the dry ice may be completely evaporated, but your meat should still be frozen or at a safe temperature for freezing.

 Important information on the safe handling of dry ice: